Alpha-Rangers/Attendace_Manager/README.md

 THIS IS OUR MAIN APPLICATION.
 -

-Pull this repository into your local repo using ' $ git pull origin master ' command on the git bash opened in your local repo.
+Pull this repository into your local repo in your local repo.

 ..........